Hoyasumii/bee-movie/README.md

 It's a bee smoker!

 What, this?
-This harmless little contraptio
+This harmless little contraption